 The Convention on Cluster Munitions (CCM) was adopted in May 2008 and entered into force in August 2010.
-Based on international humanitarian law, its structure is similar to the Anti-Personnel Mine Ban Convention (APMBC), with provisions containing obligations on use, clearance, stockpile destruction, reporting, victim assistance and international cooperation.
+The CCM structure is similar to the one of the Anti-Personnel Mine Ban Convention (APMBC), with provisions containing obligations on use, clearance, stockpile destruction, reporting, victim assistance and international cooperation.

 From September 7-11 2015, the First Review Conference of the CCM was held in Dubrovnik, Croatia.
 At the conference, the GICHD made two interventions: